Here's a look at how Britain's departure from the EU could impact your finances.

-Unemployment rates are down from last year: 4.8% compared to 5% in February 2016.
+Unemployment rates are down to 4.1% compared to 5% in February 2016.
 This suggests that Brexit has had little impact on job opportunities so far.

 But the effect Brexit will have on UK employment and benefit payments is still speculative: